Top Attractions in Rome, Italy

 rome

-One of the best things that came about since ride-sharing apps became popular is bike-sharing in Rome.
-Uber Jump was launched in the city in October 2019, allowing visitors and locals to bike easily around the city and park their bikes wherever they want with no hassle for the next rider to pick them up.
+One of the best things to happen since ride-sharing apps became popular is bike-sharing in Rome.
+Uber Jump was launched in the city in October 2019, allowing visitors and locals to bike easily around the city and park their bikes wherever they want without hassle for the next rider to pick them up.

 Uber chose Rome as the first Italian city to debut its bike-sharing app, with 700 bicycles as a start.
-To use one of the Jump bikes, download the Uber app and locate the nearest bike, which will then be unlocked via a pin number.
+To use one of the Jump bikes, download the Uber app and locate the nearest bike, which will be unlocked via a PIN.
 The cost of a Jump is 20 cents per minute in addition to a 50-cent charge to release the bicycle.

 Visit Piazza di Spagna and Climb the Spanish Steps in Rome